Course Catalog 2024-2025

 ANT 340et Seminar: Topics in Anthropology-Ethnographic Writing (4 Credits)

 Anthropological writing must convey the life-worlds of people and the textures of ethnographic encounters and fieldwork, and refine anthropological theories.
 How can writing do all of this at once?
-And as we craft a narrative, what do we leave out?
-Do we really describe ethnographic “reality” or do we create anthropological fictions?
-Why then do we look to ethnographic accounts to understand societies and cultures?
-Anthropological writing has dealt with these questions and more since its inception but most profoundly since the 1980s.
-In this class, we read pieces that reflect on and innovate with writing as anthropological praxis, and related issues of fact versus fiction, the politics of representation, narrative style, writing as a form of political action and the role of theory in the creation of knowledge.
+And as this course crafts a narrative, what does it leave out?
+Is ethnographic “reality” really described or are anthropological fictions created?
+Why then does this class look to ethnographic accounts to understand societies and cultures?
+Anthropological writing has dealt with these questions and more since its inception, but most profoundly since the 1980s.
+Students read pieces that reflect on and innovate with writing as anthropological praxis, and related issues of fact versus fiction, the politics of representation, narrative style, writing as a form of political action and the role of theory in the creation of knowledge.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable